 Keep Them In The Loop, Tell Them Why

-We research and read 10 different blogs before buying a certain organic superfood that is non-GMO, locally grown, gluten-free, non-dairy, non-sugary… you get the idea.
+Even when it comes to food, many of us will do our research before buying a certain organic superfood that is non-GMO, locally grown, gluten-free, non-dairy, non-sugary… you get the idea.
 This is a normal routine for us.
 We want to know what we are consuming, but most importantly why.
 When it comes to our career it will be no different.
 You must stay as transparent as you can with the generation of been bags and soy lattes, so we feel like we are in the loop.
 Tell us why the company wants to take a certain direction and approach and the reasoning behind a longer wait time for career advancement.
 By being open with us, we will stay open to the idea of longer hours compromising our work life balance to be a part of something that gives us a sense of belonging and self actualization.

 So before we go just remember, the crucial aspect of millennials is that we want to feel like we are making a difference.
 If now we are just a click away and are almost expected to be reached 24/7 bringing our work into our personal life, then please give us an opportunity to live a fulfilled life.